 Overview | About Us

-Comprised of multiple centres, our organization is an independent charity (now separate from the Halton District School Board).
+Comprised of multiple centres, our organization operates as an independent charity.
 Our Centres deliver free government-funded programs and fee-based programs to help people at various stages of life (youth, job seekers, second career seekers and newcomers to Canada) get on a path to career success.

-Services include one-on-one job coaching, workshops, settlement services, ESL classes and funded and fee-based pre-apprenticeship skilled trades programs.
+Services include one-on-one job search coaching, workshops, settlement services, ESL classes, academic upgrading and funded and fee-based pre-apprenticeship skilled trades programs.
 Our Centres also collaborate closely with employers, providing free professional recruitment with access to pre-screened candidates, financial wage and training incentives and customized skilled trades training.

 Our services have been recognized as important assets to communities.
 In recent years, we have been honoured to receive several Readers Choice Awards from the Burlington Post, including our two most recent diamond awards in 2018, Best Adult Education and Best Learning Centre.